-Of note there are links to key areas of support.
+Of note, there are links to key areas of support.
 You may be familiar with all of the these:

 Wellbeing support.

 This is a very important link.
 Placement is an exciting time which offers an opportunity for you to use your talent and your developing academic prowess in the wider world of work.
 Likewise, what you learn in your industry will provoke thoughts about how you may like to develop your academic work through assessment and interaction in sessions.